obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Functions/Custom Sorting.md

 # Custom Sorting

-This file contains samples for experimenting with 'sort by function'.
+This file contains samples for experimenting with `sort by function`.

 ## Tasks